 Although there is strong demand for movies, the employment of actors is only set to grow 4 percent for the period covering 2012 to 2022 which is slower than the average rate for all job types, according to the Bureau of Labor Statistics.
 This rate factors in the reduced demand for theater actors due to the inability of small and mid-sized theaters to get financing for their productions.
 In the future, new job opportunities may be generated for actors by new platforms such as online television.
 Because of this dearth of jobs, competition is going to be fierce for various roles.

 Strictly speaking, a bachelor’s degree is not necessary to become an actor.
-However, getting formal training in theater arts, drama or filmmaking will give actors an edge over those who don’t have one.
+Getting formal training in theater arts, drama or filmmaking will give actors an edge over those who don’t have one.
 Stage actors typically get a bachelor’s degree in theater arts in a university.
 Many actors continue to take acting classes from coaches throughout the course of their careers to improve their craft.